What can we do for you?

 What therapies do we use to treat Headache & Jaw Pain?

-Headaches are treated using physiotherapy.
+Headaches are treated using physiotherapy and Osteopathic techniques.
 Acupuncture has also been proven to be extremely beneficial in treating some types of headaches, so you'll be able to talk with your Bradley Stoke Physio & Health physiotherapist to find out if this would help you.

 If you are suffering from jaw pain or headaches as reaction to stress, you may like to also consider Counselling Sessions